 Loddon Mallee Project

-We will be developing a social media training resource to take out into the regional area of Loddon Mallee.
-Our goal is to take the training to the major centres in the area, Mildura, Bendigo etc. and train people with ABI how to use various social media platforms in order to stay connected with other people with ABI, access information and support and build their capacity to lead independent and productive lives.
+The project goal is to take the training to the major centres in the area, Mildura, Bendigo etc. and train people with ABI how to use various social media platforms in order to stay connected with other people with ABI, access information and support and build their capacity to lead independent and productive lives.

 Due to the rural nature of the area, access to support and resources is limited and there are few ABI groups.
 This along with the vast geographic nature, just under 59000 square kilometres, more than a quarter of Victoria, of the area also makes staying connected difficult for people living with ABI and their supporters.